vink246/LLM-refusal-analysis/README.md

 - Moderate similarity (0.5-0.8)
 - Some shared features, some category-specific

-The analysis automatically assesses which hypothesis is supported based on circuit similarity metrics.
+The analysis automatically assesses which hypothesis is supported based on circuit similarity metrics with statistical significance testing.
+Assessments include confidence levels (HIGH/LOW) based on p-values from t-tests.

 ### Interpreting Results